-The infinite beauty created over thirty centuries of history has instilled in the character of the Italian people an inexhaustible capacity to give life to things that evoke admiration, emotion and wonder in those who see them.
+The infinite beauty born of thirty centuries of history has infused the Italian people with an inexorable capacity to bring marvelous objects to life, creations that inspire admiration, emotion and amazement.